jsonschema/assimilate/README.md

 ```

 ## Goals
+- [x] Add wrappers for Ajv/Djv/Tv4 to start with as PoC.
+- [x] Add build and test scripts.
-- Provide a consistent interface to use for running JSON Schema validation so that if
+- [ ] Provide a consistent interface to use for running JSON Schema validation so that if
   a library is discontinued like tv4 it is easier to switch to a current and actively
   maintained validator.
-- Provide utilities common to JSON Schema usage scenarios with standardised interfaces.
+- [ ] Provide utilities common to JSON Schema usage scenarios with standardised interfaces.
-- Make it as easy as possible to keep code size as small as possible.
+- [ ] Make it as easy as possible to keep code size as small as possible.
-- Make testing and comparing validators and utils as easy as possible to keep the user
+- [ ] Make testing and comparing validators and utils as easy as possible to keep the user
   base informed and boost competition.
-- Add build and test scripts.
-- Add performance tests.
+- [ ] Add performance tests.
-- Add documentation.
+- [ ] Add documentation.

 ## Keeping Track